 The first thing to do is measure the area you have for a mirror.
 Typically you will be looking for something that is typically at is 5-6 feet tall by 24-36 wide.
-We will be mounting the mirror a foot off of the ground so this will work even if you are 6’+ tall.
+You will be mounting the mirror a foot off of the ground so this will work even if you are 6’+ tall.

 Next you are going to have to decide if you would like to use safety glass or not.
 The biggest difference here will be safety vs cost.
 Although I will show you a few cost effect and safe mirror options below.
 Including options like: